 Without any further ado, let’s find out where incense originated from.

 What is incense?

 Incense is the secreted product, oleoresin, from various plants that grow in the Arabian Peninsula and in the Horn of Africa; the bark is cut and the yellowish resin is collected.
-Tradition indicates a specific type of resin, that of Olibanum or Boswellia Sacra, but there are several varieties (B. Serrata, Frereana, Carteri, Papyrifera …) which, after drying, in ancient times, were burned in braziers.
-The resin is selected in different qualities, depending on the purity, color, and size of the grains, but also on the environment in which the plants grow.
+Tradition indicates a specific type of resin, that of Olibanum or Boswellia Sacra, but several varieties (B. Serrata, Frereana, Carteri, Papyrifera …) which, after drying, in ancient times, were burned in braziers.
+The resin is selected in different qualities, depending on the purity, color, and size of the grains and the environment in which the plants grow.

 Today, incense is made into sticks, which when burned, produce aroma and which, in addition to resins, use aromatic woods, leaves, flowers, and berries.

 In the history of many populations, there is evidence of the use of scented barks and woods in religious ceremonies and in temples.
 This practice was likely done to ingratiate themselves with the Gods, but also in homes, in religious ceremonies.

 It was the smoke that rose towards the sky, put in contact with the Hereafter.
 In the Bible and the Qur’an, there are references to its use as well as in many other ancient cultures.

 The testimonies tell us of their use in Ayurvedic medicine, among the Assyrians, the Egyptians, the Chinese, the American Indians, and let’s not forget the Incense Route, it was traded with spices and cities rose on the caravan routes for the importance of the flourishing trade.
 In ancient Egypt, a form of Kajal was prepared, combining the antiseptic qualities of makeup to prevent eye infections.